 - Must be an undergraduate student with a 3.0 GPA

-- In good standing with OHRL & University conduct
+- In good standing with the Office of Residential Life & Pace University conduct

 2. Attend a mandatory information session (dates are posted below).

-- Candidates will be granted access to the RA selection portal and application on Org Sync after successfully attending an RA Information Session.
+- Candidates will be granted access to the Residential Life Student Staff selection portal and application on Org Sync after successfully attending a Residential Life Student Staff Information Session.